 Definition:

 The Occupational Safety and Health Administration (OSHA) is a U.S. federal agency responsible for enforcing workplace health and safety regulations.
 They have the large regulatory framework known as Process Safety Management (PSM) which is relevant to the process industry.
-This is a large and complex set of regulation.
+This is a large and complex set of regulations.
 It is that regulation (along with EPA’s RMP) that establishes IEC 61511 as a RAGAGEP.

 Key Points: